 TEACHING AND LEARNING INSTITUTES

-Three UNCF Institutions were awarded funding for Teaching and Learning Institutes which will occur in the 2014-2015 academic year.
+Three UNCF Institutions were awarded funding for Teaching and Learning Institutes which occurred during the 2014-2015 academic year.

-Bethune Cookman University will host a Teaching and Learning Institute entitled, Academic Integration: A High Impact Practice for Academic Excellence.
+Bethune Cookman University hosted a Teaching and Learning Institute entitled, Academic Integration: A High Impact Practice for Academic Excellence.

-Morehouse College will host a Teaching and Learning Institute entitled, Mapping a New Future by Mining the Past: Using HBCU Repositories to Create Digital Humanities Projects
+Morehouse College hosted a Teaching and Learning Institute entitled, Mapping a New Future by Mining the Past: Using HBCU Repositories to Create Digital Humanities Projects.

-Tuskegee University will host a Teaching and Learning Institute entitled, Interwoven Stories: How Archives Can Be Used to Bolster Black History Month Programs and Beyond.
+Tuskegee University hosted a Teaching and Learning Institute entitled, Interwoven Stories: How Archives Can Be Used to Bolster Black History Month Programs and Beyond.